Skip to main content

 \end{equation}

-It is important to know the Keq and ΔG0 for the N ↔ D transition without urea and under "physiological conditions."
-A comparison of the calculated values of ΔG0w in the absence of urea for a series of similar proteins (such as those varying by a single amino acid prepared by site-specific mutagenesis of the normal or wild-type gene, would indicate to what extent the mutants were stabilized or destabilized compared to the wild-type protein. ΔG0w for the N ↔ D transition of the protein in the absence of denaturant (i.e., in water) can be determined by extrapolating the straight line to [urea] = 0.
+It is important to know the Keq and ΔG0 for the N ↔ D transition in the absence of urea and under "physiological conditions."
+A comparison of the calculated ΔG0w values in the absence of urea for a series of similar proteins (e.g., differing by a single amino acid, prepared by site-specific mutagenesis of the wild-type gene) would indicate the extent to which the mutants are stabilized or destabilized relative to the wild-type protein. ΔG0w for the N ↔ D transition of the protein in the absence of denaturant (i.e., in water) can be determined by extrapolating the straight line to [urea] = 0.
 Admittedly, this is a long extrapolation, but reasonable values can be obtained with high-quality data and a high correlation coefficient for the linear regression analysis of the best-fit line.

 Denaturation with heat